 Our accounting service has gone virtual - regardless of what software you use.
 Cloud software makes some aspects easier, but with TeamViewer, Skype, DropBox and Secured Signing (not to mention good old email and the phone) we can work anywhere in NZ (or even offshore for those requiring a Kiwi accountant here).

-Of course there's one aspect in which we can't match virtual software.
+There's one aspect in which we can't match virtual software.
 We're human.
 That means we can't be available at all times to all people.
 Pure multi-tasking is something we can't offer.
 We do our best - but we do have that limitation.
 However, when we're not available immediately, we will schedule a time that suits both of us to deal with issues.
-And you never need to arrange time (including travel) to meet with us in person.
+And you never need to arrange a time to meet with us in person.

 We work as your virtual accountant - and that lets us be part of your team in a more complete way.
 We don't need to be in the same room as you - but we can do almost everything "virtually" using your system - even when it runs on your computer rather than the Internet.
 When we "meet", we login in to your computer, and see what you are actually seeing.
 We can take control (with your permission) and work on your system - not just a copy which has to then be synchronised with it.
 We can also switch directions so you can see our computer for presentations, etc.